Skip to the main content

 Nevada Portrait of a Learner

 Nevada has also embraced Portrait of a Graduate, with a state-wide emphasis on personalized competency-based education.
-The Nevada Future of Learning Network has collaborated with educators, families, students, and business leaders to create a state-wide Portrait of a Learner that represents their vision for graduates.
-The Portrait of a Nevada Learner includes competencies like curiosity, communication, critical thinking, and resilience.
-The state’s framework aims to ensure that all students graduate with the skills necessary to succeed in a dynamic workforce and society.
+The Nevada Future of Learning Network collaborated with educators, families, students, and business leaders to create a state-wide Portrait of a Learner that represents their vision for graduates.
+It includes competencies like curiosity, communication, critical thinking, and resilience.
+With this framework, the state aims to ensure that all students graduate with the skills necessary to succeed in a dynamic workforce and society.

 North Carolina Portrait of a Graduate

-The North Carolina Portrait of a Graduate outlines a comprehensive vision for student success, aiming to equip all students for postsecondary.
+The North Carolina Portrait of a Graduate outlines a comprehensive vision for student success, aimed at equipping all students for postsecondary.
 This Portrait highlights durable skills like adaptability, empathy, and communication, and aims to “bridge the gap between K-12 education and workforce readiness.”
 By creating the Portrait of a Graduate, the North Carolina Department of Public Instruction hopes to provide a more holistic and balanced way of measuring student success.

 Challenges of Portrait of a Graduate